xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ## Pages & Routes

-You will use React Router to set up the routes for 3 pages:
+You will use `react-router` to set up the Routes for 3 pages:
 - Home page
 - Saved Countries page
 - Country Detail page